naominitel/ML-Typer/README.md

 ### Usage

 The typer is written in OCaml, with OCamlLex and OcamlYacc for the frontend.
+It uses [Oasis](https://github.com/ocaml/oasis) for the build, which you may install through [OPAM](http://opam.ocaml.org/).
 Just compile with make and run it:

 ```
-make
+oasis setup
+ocaml setup.ml -configure
+ocaml setup.ml -build
 ./rtpl poly
 ```